livepeer/livepeer-studio-docs/docs/styleguide.md

 | Item 2 | Description 2 | Notes 2   |
 | Item 3 | Description 3 | Notes 3   |
 | Item 4 | Description 4 | Notes 4   |

+## Page/Sidebar Titles
+ Titles should always be in the doc heading and formated this way:

+---
+title: Example
+---